 Multiple departments within Avista actively work to mitigate risks and pursue opportunities related to climate change and the transition towards a low carbon future.
 Climate change adds uncertainty to existing risks that we have historically managed and mitigated.
-Government Relations, Regulatory Affairs, Environmental Affairs, Energy Supply and other departments monitor policy and regulatory developments that may relate to climate change to engage these efforts constructively and prepare for compliance matters.
+These efforts are reflected in our electric and natural gas operations and investments in assets and asset reliability and resiliency across the Company's operations.

+Our Energy Supply staff, as a regular course of business, monitor such items as snowpack and broader precipitation and temperature conditions, patterns and modeled or predicted climate change scenarios.
+These and other assessments are incorporated into our IRP processes.
+Environmental Affairs, Governmental Affairs and other departments monitor policy and regulatory developments that may relate to climate change to engage these efforts constructively and prepare for compliance matters.
+Avista's Wildfire Resiliency Plan was also developed to mitigate the increased wildfire risk associated with climate change.
 Through these efforts, we work to represent the interests of our customers and communities through collaborative and respectful interactions with stakeholders during these important climate policy development discussions.
 This is especially important when proposed measures have a direct bearing on future costs of our customers' energy.
 We want all parties to understand and recognize the economic realities facing our customers and communities when considering new mandates, rules or laws intended to address climate changerelated risks.